Harrison97/COSC-4315-Programming-Languages-and-Paradigms/hw3/README.md

     >eval c // (2+3)+(2-1)  = 4
     >eval d // (10^2)*(2^3) = 800

-### To Write and Evaluate Your Own Expression
+## To Write and Evaluate Your Own Expression

--- defining semantics of binary operators
+### Defined Semantics of Binary Operators

 binsemantic Add  = (+)